VictorPena23/MSProject3/frontend/README.md

 -Json Web Token

 We installed in our frontend
--date-FNS
--react
+-date-FNS(makes date look formal instead of multiple numbers) -react
 -react-scripts
--material symbol
+-material symbol (icons instead of words)

 Some methods we used
 -split
 -compare
 -isEmail
--hash
+-this.
 -dispatch
--GET"/"
+-emptyFields
 -router.
 -app.
 -Navigate
+-.push, .verify, .findOne, .length, .statics

 Some properties we used
 -state
 -response.ok

-some functions we used
+Some functions we used
 -switch()
 -async/await()
 -.Provider()
 -useReducer()
 -fetch()
--
+-(e) event handler
+-hash()
+-genSalt()